Power tools that run from mains power must comply with Australian safety standards at time of sale, be approved, and

+be marked with an Australian approval number or mark.
 Ask the sales person to show you the approval number or approval mark of a portable electrical power tool.

 Power tools without an Australian approval number or mark could be unsafe.
 Overseas approval numbers or approval marks such as CE or GS are not recognised in Australia.
 Do not buy this equipment!
 Report these dealings to NSW Fair Trading on 13 32 20.

-In recent years Fair Trading has become aware of imported power tools, not approved for sale, sold at NSW building sites.
+We’ve become aware of imported power tools, not approved for sale, sold at NSW building sites.
 These tools may come in carry cases bearing well known trade names.
 The cases may be marked with a voltage or voltage range that does not include 240V or are equipped with different flexible cords or plugs that do not fit Australian power outlets and are not acceptable in Australia.

-|IMPORTANT – Power tools without an Australian approval number or mark could be unsafe.
-Don’t buy them!|
+IMPORTANT – Power tools without an Australian approval number or mark could be unsafe.
+Don’t buy them!

 The power tool carry case may include a travel adaptor to enable use in Australia.
 This is not acceptable, as the units are required by law to be fitted with an Australian approved plug.